GitTaha/pdsnd_github/README.md

 *Following software is needed to run code:*
 - Terminal or Jupyter Notebook

+### Code Specification
+- descriptive line comments must be included for each seperate functionality

 ### Credits
 Project is created within the scope of the Udacity program "Programming for Data Science"